The 36 Group

 Some examples of the broad contribution to the law made by the set's barristers include:

-- The determination shown by 36 Group barristers in challenging existing legal orthodoxies or lower court decisions, in order to obtain a just result for their clients - clients who have variously been individuals, institutions or corporate bodies.
+- The determination shown by The 36 Group barristers in challenging existing legal orthodoxies or lower court decisions, in order to obtain a just result for their clients - clients who have variously been individuals, institutions, corporate bodies or foreign Governments.

 - Since the late 1990s, several members have been involved in a number of international criminal human rights tribunals in Europe, Asia and Africa, and at The Hague.

-- Frances Oldham QC, a current member of Chambers, was recently appointed by the Jersey State Authority to Chair an important Public Inquiry into events at Haut de la Garenne children's home.
+- Frances Oldham QC, was appointed by the Jersey State Authority to Chair an important Public Inquiry into events at Haut de la Garenne children's home.
+Click Here

-There is also an increasing contribution by members of 36 Bedford Row, across practice fields, as authors of books for the legal profession and business community.
-To see our members' publications, click here.
+- There is also an increasing contribution by members of The 36 Group, across practice fields, as authors of books for the legal profession and business community.
+To see some of our members' publications, click here.

-- Mrs Justice Elizabeth Lane, the first woman to be appointed a county court judge before going on to become the first woman to be appointed a High Court judge in England.
+- Mrs Justice Elizabeth Lane, the first woman to be appointed a county court judge in England (1962) before going on to become the first woman to be appointed a High Court judge in England (1965).
+Earlier, in 1950 she had become only the third King’s Counsel (or KC) after two other women had taken Silk the previous year.

 - Mr Justice Swanwick who, when at the Bar, led for the prosecution in the trial of James Hanratty in the A6 murder trial at Bedford Assizes.
-Hanratty was convicted, received the death penalty and was one of the last people in the United Kingdom to be executed for murder.
+Hanratty was convicted, received the death penalty.
+He was one of the last people in the United Kingdom to be executed for murder.

 - The late Mr Justice Hunt, a much respected former Head of Chambers.
 He was held in considerable affection across the legal profession and judiciary.
 In honour of his memory, Gray's Inn annually awards the James Hunt prize for advocacy and Nottingham Trent University named its library the 'James Hunt Library'.